InfoViz-ItalianHeritage/CashAndCulture/README.md

 # Cash & Culture: Who Gets Funded, Who Gets Visited
 Final project for the course of Information Visualization 2024-2025 held at University of Bologna by professor D'Aquino.

-This project analyzes how public funding for cultural-heritage and tourism projects has been distributed across Italian regions and compares those investments with the number of visitors each region received in the same years (2014 → 2024).
+This project analyzes how public funding for cultural-heritage and tourism projects has been distributed across Italian regions and compares those investments with the number of visitors each region received in the years 2014 → 2024.
 The goal is to identify regional mismatches (e.g. high funding / low visitation or vice versa), temporal trends, and possible explanations that can inform policy discussion and further research.

 # Research Questions
 RQ1
-In the time scope of the project, 2014-2024, which years witnessed the highest amount of public funding allocated to cultural heritage?
+How evenly have public funds been distributed across Italian regions, and does this distribution match visitor participation?

 RQ2
-Which regions received the highest share of funding each year?
+Do current funding policies succeed in driving financial self-sufficiency across these regions?

 RQ3
-How were regional visitors’ participation in cultural heritage events/activities?
+Does infrastructure accessibility act as a bottleneck for regions with high cultural appeal?

 # Libraries Used
 - pandas